zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/getting-started-with-finetuning.md

     style H fill:#bfb,stroke:#333
 ```

-### 🚀 Quick Decision Guide

-1. **Start with Llama3.1-8B if:**
-   - You need structured output
-   - Have moderate computing resources
-   - Want a good balance of performance/cost

-2. **Choose Llama-3.1-70B when:**
-   - Accuracy is critical
-   - Complex reasoning is needed
-   - Resources aren't constrained

-3. **Go with Mistral-7B if:**
-   - You need strong instruction following
-   - Want recent architectural improvements
-   - Need good context handling

-4. **Consider Phi-2 when:**
-   - Resources are limited
-   - Quick experimentation is needed
-   - Prototyping new ideas

 Remember: Start with the smallest model that meets your needs - you can always scale up if necessary!

 ## How to evaluate success